• Skip to primary navigation

 Have you taught your 6th graders mean, median, mode and range?
 Are you ready to move onto applying those skills to new statistics topics?
-Then you came to the right place.
+Then you’ve come to the right place.
 In this article we’ll dive into different activities and resources to use when teaching dot plots, histograms, and box plots!

 Dot plots, histograms, and box plots can be challenging to teach because students don’t always understand the real life application.
 So, we’ve chosen activities that will help you teach the terms and skills, but also guide your students in some great conversations.
 As a result, you’ll challenge your students to find real life applications for dot and box plots while getting the practice they need with this set of skills.

 In my experience, teachers aren’t always much more excited than students for this unit.
 But, this can be a really fun math topic to dive into because it’s got such interesting real-world connections.
-I hope I can change your attitude with this list of ten resources.
+These ten resources will not only help students get the practice they need, but they’re fun and time-saving for busy teachers.
 There’s a wide range of activity types and skills throughout this list, and my hope is that you can add at least TWO to your instruction.
 (Supports CCSS Standards 6.SP.B.4, 6.SP.B.5 and TEKS 6.12A)

 Activities: